StreamElements/widgets/docs/WidgetStructure.md

 ```css
 @import url('https://fonts.googleapis.com/css?family=Chelsea+Market');
 ```
-### CSS
+## CSS
 You can use regular CSS syntax - including animations, transitions
-### JS
+## JS
 You can use pure JavaScript or include external libraries/frameworks to ease your work, however everything will be running in protected sandbox, so you won’t be able to access cookies, `console.*` methods or IndexedDB storage.
-### JSON
+## FIELDS
-You can create custom variables, so end user doesn’t have to interact with code, those fields will be displayed under “OPEN EDITOR” in left panel.
+You can create custom variables, so end user doesn't have to interact with code, those fields will be displayed under “OPEN EDITOR” in left panel.

 This data can be also called by `{{variableName}}` or `{variableName}` within HTML/CSS/JS code (however for better readibility we suggest using those calls only in HTML/CSS).